craftingcity/RollHighOrDie/Character Rules/Skills.md

 > Axes are a simple category of weapon, that spans the width of the humble hatchet and the glorious great axe.
 While an atypical weapon of war, the axe earns its place as a staple of intimidation and necessity.

 #### Polearm
+> Polearms are most commonly recognized as a long stick with a few pointy bits on the end.
+Spears, Glaives, Halberds.
+These polearms are each a simpler weapon on a long handle.

 #### Flexible
+> Flexible weapons are the least commonly used category of weapon.
+Whips, Chainlocks, and Flails are all examples of Flexible weapons - in the right hands, a simple strip of leather controls the battlefield.

 ##### Ranged
 #### Sling
+> Using the power of momentum, Slings fire a number of small projectiles, including scavenged pebbles, polished pellets, or even small explosives.

 #### Bow
+> Using the power of elastics, Bows fire arrows at high speeds to pierce through armoring and cause significant internal damage.

 #### Crossbow
+> Using the power of elastics and the stability of the buttstock, Crossbows fire a smaller arrow known as a bolt at high speeds and with great accuracy.

 #### Pistol
+> Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of projectiles before they must be reloaded.

 #### Rifle
+> Harnessing the mystic or the scientific, Rifles are the more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

 ### Arcane Casting
 ### Divine Casting